MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 When a user goes to site that is incompatible with Internet Explorer several things happen.

-First, they're notified about the website incompatibility and the fact that they're now using Microsoft Edge.
+First, they're shown the one-time dialog in the next screenshot.
+This dialog explains why they're getting redirected and prompts for consent to copy their browsing data and preferences from Internet Explorer to Microsoft Edge.
+The following browsing data will be imported: Favorites, Passwords, Search engines, open tabs, History, settings, cookies, and the Home Page.

 ![Browsing notification and prompt to import data and preferences.](media/edge-learnmore-neededge/neededge-dialog1.png)

+Even if they don't give their consent by checking "Always bring over my browsing data and preferences from Internet Explorer", they can click **Continue browsing** to continue their session.

-A website incompatibility banner, shown in the next screenshot, appears below the address bar for every redirection.
+Finally, a website incompatibility banner, shown in the next screenshot, appears below the address bar for every redirection.

 ![Notification about modern sites and prompt to set Microsoft Edge as default browser or explore Microsoft Edge.](media/edge-learnmore-neededge/neededge-banner.png)